Ask a doctor about a prescription for EURADAL 5 mg FILM-COATED TABLETS

 Pregnancy, breastfeeding, and fertility

-This medicine should not be administered during pregnancy unless it is strictly necessary.
+This medication should not be taken during pregnancy unless it is strictly necessary.

-The passage of bisoprolol into human breast milk is unknown.
+It is not known whether bisoprolol passes into human breast milk.
 Therefore, breastfeeding is not recommended during treatment with Euradal.

-Your ability to drive or operate machinery may be affected depending on how well you tolerate the medicine.
-Be especially cautious at the beginning of treatment, when the dose is increased or the medication is changed, and also in combination with alcohol.
+Your ability to drive or operate machinery may be affected, depending on how well you tolerate the medication.
+Be especially careful at the start of treatment, when the dose is increased, or the medication is changed, and also in combination with alcohol.

-The treatment with Euradal should be initiated gradually with low doses, which will be gradually increased.
-In all cases, the dose will be adjusted individually, particularly based on heart rate and therapeutic success.
+Treatment with Euradal should be started gradually with low doses, which will be increased slowly.
+In all cases, the dose will be adjusted individually, particularly according to heart rate and therapeutic success.

 If necessary, the dose can be increased to 1 Euradal 10 mg tablet or 2 Euradal 5 mg tablets (equivalent to 10 mg of bisoprolol) once a day.